knocklabs/docs/pages/send-and-manage-data/users.md

 determine recipients for a notification.
 Generally, the best practice here is to use your internal identifier for your users as the `id`.

+**Please note: you cannot change a user's id once it has been set, so we recommend you use an non-transient `id` like a primary key rather than a phone number or email address**.

 ### Required attributes

 The following attributes are required for each user you identify with Knock.